-What are the 10 best cruciferous vegetables to improve health and fitness?
-Cruciferous vegetables are incredible superfoods that have cancer-fighting properties and high levels of vitamins and minerals.
-What makes this group of veggies so important is the number of nutrients for each type of veg that is much higher than any other plant-based group.
-In this article, we look at the 10 best cruciferous vegetables to improve health and fitness.
+What are the ten best cruciferous vegetables to improve health and fitness?
+Cruciferous vegetables are incredible superfoods with cancer-fighting properties and high levels of vitamins and minerals.
+This group of veggies is essential because the number of nutrients for each type of veg is much higher than any other plant-based group.
+This article looks at the ten best cruciferous vegetables to improve health and fitness.

-Broccoli is a must-have in your daily diet if you are looking to boost your immune system and strengthen your body.
-This cruciferous vegetable contains the highest levels of vitamin C, folic acid, and vitamin A and tops the list for super vegetables.
+Broccoli is a must-have in your daily diet to boost your immune system and strengthen your body.
+This cruciferous vegetable contains the highest vitamin C, folic acid, and vitamin A levels and tops the list for super vegetables.

 2. Brussel Sprouts

-Along with broccoli, Brussel sprouts are also one of the best cruciferous vegetables.
-It offers vitamins A, C, and E along with folic acid and omega-3.
-It also has 2g of protein and fiber and only 6g of carbs in total.
+Brussels sprouts are also one of the best cruciferous vegetables and broccoli.
+It offers vitamins A, C, and E, folic acid, and omega-3.
+It also has 2g of protein and fiber and only 6g of carbs.

-You can serve cauliflower raw or cooked and provides folate, vitamin B6, and potassium.
+You can serve cauliflower raw or cooked, providing folate, vitamin B6, and potassium.
 We can also use cauliflower as a rice substitute.
 What is also impressive about this cruciferous vegetable is that it comprises 14mg of calcium.
-Because it is fat free, cholesterol, and sodium-free, it is one of the best veggies to include for a balanced diet.
+Because it is fat-free, cholesterol, and sodium-free, it is one of the best veggies to include in a balanced diet.

-We commonly served cabbage in its cooked form, but we could get more nutrition if you eat it raw.
-Along with the exorbitant amount of vitamins, cabbage includes antioxidants such as beta-carotene and choline, which are important for cellular health and recovery.
+We commonly serve cabbage in its cooked form, but we could get more nutrition if we eat it raw.
+Along with the excessive amount of vitamins, cabbage includes antioxidants such as beta-carotene and choline, which are essential for cellular health and recovery.

 6. Bok Choy

 Bok Choy is an interesting cruciferous vegetable comprising 74mg of calcium and around 1g of protein.
-Its vitamin content includes vitamin C, K, and A, folate, zinc, phosphorous, and magnesium.
+Its vitamin content includes vitamins C, K, A, folate, zinc, phosphorous, and magnesium.
 As a result, Bok choy helps strengthen the bones, naturally reduces high blood pressure, and improves heart health.

-If you consumed only 34g of watercress, you would receive 100% of your vitamin K requirements for the day.
+If you consumed only 34g of watercress, you would receive 100% of your daily vitamin K requirements.
 Watercress belongs to the cabbage family and provides small amounts of thiamine, magnesium, potassium, vitamins B6, E, and folate.